MalihehIzadi/ml4se/index.md

 including code completion, type completion, and code summarization.
-Each group will fine-tune, perform few-shot learning or prompt engineering to improve a pre-trained code model for the specific task at hand.
+Each group will fine-tune, perform few-shot learning or prompt engineering to improve a pre-trained code model for a software engineering problem of their choosing.
-Then, you will evaluate the model outputs on a test set.
+Then, they will evaluate the model outputs on a test set.

 You will implement different models.
 You are required to use Python and more specifically, [Pytorch](https://pytorch.org).

+<span style="color: #BA0F30;">**NOTE!**</span> You can access the project description from [here](https://docs.google.com/document/d/1h3Ffau3Q-l2KD8X51If-SIo-JOfx_gPpW0FGq3rJQyE/edit?usp=sharing).

 ### Required action items for week 1: